leonzh2k/PyProgramTimer/README.md

 ## Todo
 * Figure out how to format runtime to specify less decimal places
 * Create `compareRunTimes.py` that allows you to compare runtimes
+* Figure out how to create a separate version of a program each time you decide to log a run

 ## Status
 Ongoing?